 Conditions for Parallel Operation of Transformers

-The following conditions must be satisfied for satisfactory performance when two or more transformers run in parallel.
+The following conditions must be satisfied for satisfactory performance when two or more transformers run parallel.

 - Identical percentage impedance